ably-labs/collaborative-pixel-drawing/README.md

 ## Description

-This repository contains an example how to synchronize state between many client devices using serverless WebSockets (Ably or Azure Web PubSub).
+This repository contains an example how to synchronize state in realtime between many client devices using serverless WebSockets (Ably or Azure Web PubSub).
 The context of the example is a collaborative drawing canvas that multiple people can use at the same time to draw pixelart.

 This repository contains two implementations of the same project: